-If you are interested in starting your own ecommerce site to sell products online, the whole process can be done in an afternoon.
+If you are interested in launching your eCommerce business to sell products online, the whole process can be done in an afternoon.
 But just because it can be done that quickly, it doesn’t necessarily mean you should.

-Here we look at the first few steps in your journey if you want to start up an ecommerce business, covering everything from finding a niche market to the really important aspects of your business that you need to invest in.
+Here we look at the first few steps in your journey if when launching your eCommerce business, covering everything from finding a niche market to the really important aspects of your business that you need to invest in.

 - Research your market